jfzhouyoo/topkgchat/readme.md

+# Code for TopKG
-# TopKG: Target-oriented Dialog via Global Planning on Knowledge Graph
+> The implementation of our paper accepted by COLING2022: [TopKG: Target-oriented Dialog via Global Planning on Knowledge Graph](https://aclanthology.org/2022.coling-1.62/)

 ## Prerequisites